By Øystein Overrein

 In areas with small-sized lakes and ponds and open tundra areas along the coast, this species is quite commonly seen.
 In flight it is easily recognized by its long neck, which is kept outstretched and slightly curved downwards, the head which is held with a slight upward curve and finally the loud and monotonous cackling “kah kah kah”.
 Sitting on the water, the red-throated diver emits a loud and wailing “eeaaooh”, which some may find horrifying.
 The red-throated diver is found throughout Svalbard, but is most common in western Spitsbergen, on Bjørnøya and in the islands of Tusenøyane.

 Cruise tourists are guaranteed sightings of this species.
 There are two colour morphs of northern fulmar in Svalbard, the dark grey, which is the predominant type in Svalbard, and the light morph, which is most common in the South-Atlantic.
 The northern fulmar is an excellent flier as it glides on almost immovable wings over land, the ocean surface or along the ship railing.
 Fulmars nest in numerous bird cliffs in Svalbard.
+The nesting sports are visited already in February.
 Most of the cliffs are located along the coasts and in the fjords, but some colonies are also found inland and on nunataks.

 The Svalbard rock ptarmigan is the largest terrestrial bird overwintering in Svalbard and is widespread in most of the archipelago.
 Greatest densities are found in central areas of Spitsbergen where plant production is highest.
 The Svalbard rock ptarmigan is an endemic sub-species of rock ptarmigan.
 The male (cock) establishes a territory in March–April, which it protects through creating a diversion and making a burping sound.
 Males can often be spotted sitting on a rock or high ground guarding its territory.
 The female (hen) lays the 9-11 eggs within the territory.
 As soon as the chicks are hatched, they leave the nest and start wandering about.
 They are capable of flying after 10-12 days, but stay with the hen for another 10-12 weeks.